 Day 6 – Red

-My saree in the picture is an old Tussar in a deep Red colour.
+The saree I am wearing in the picture is an old Tussar in deep red.
 The colour is so vibrant that the saree doesn’t need much adornment.
-I have teemed it with a Gold blouse.
+I am wearing it with a Gold blouse.

 Day 7 -Royal Blue

-This colour is symbolic of power and divine energy.
+This colour is symbolic of power and divine energy and exudes elegance and royalty.
+It also symbolises confidence and authority.
 Devotees wear this to worship Kaalraatri, the seventh incarnation of the Goddess.

 My saree is a Bhagalpuri Tussar in a deep shade of Blue with a bit of Gold thrown in the pallu.